temporalio/documentation/blog/2021-06-23-build-an-ecommerce-app-with-temporal-part-3.md

 ## Querying Workflows in tests

 Remember that, in this app, a shopping cart is a Workflow.
-To get the current state of the shopping cart, you send a query to the Workflow, and to update the cart you send a signal to the Workflow.
+To get the current state of the shopping cart, you send a Query to the Workflow, and to update the cart you send a Signal to the Workflow.

-The below code shows how you can use `env.QueryWorkflow()` to send a query to the shopping cart Workflow.
+The below code shows how you can use `env.QueryWorkflow()` to send a Query to the shopping cart Workflow.

 ```go
 func (s *UnitTestSuite) Test_QueryCart() {